Expect the unexpected on this journey to Cuba

 Do I need a visa for Cuba?

-First of all you will need a passport to enter Cuba, which should be valid for six months beyond the date of your return to your home country.
-You will also need a tourist card which we can arrange for you and will be included in the tour price.
+First of all, you will need a passport to enter Cuba which should be valid for six months beyond the date of your return to your home country.
+You will also need a tourist card, which we can arrange for you and will normally be included in the tour price.
 The card is valid for 30 days after arrival in Cuba.

 How safe is travel in Cuba?

-Cuba is a safe country with low crime rates, and just like your home country you should always be aware of your personal security.
-We recommend you leave your passports, credit cards, cash and any other document in the hotel’s safe if you’re not travelling around.
+Cuba is a pretty safe country with low crime rates, but, just like at home, you should always be aware of your personal security.
+We recommend you leave your passports, credit cards, cash, and any other documents in the hotel’s safe if you’re not travelling around.

 What language do they speak in Cuba?